-You could observe from the chart above that some locations have a higher pay scale range than the average base pay for a network engineer.
-For example, cities like Bangalore, Hyderabad, Chennai have a significantly higher average pay scale per year for the network engineer job position in comparison to cities like Ahmedabad, Chandigarh, and Indore.
+You can observe from the chart above that some locations have a higher pay scale range than the average base pay for a network engineer.
+For example, cities like Bangalore, Hyderabad, and Chennai have a significantly higher average pay scale per year for the network engineer job position in comparison to cities like Ahmedabad, Chandigarh, and Indore.

 Salary Based on Company

 A company or a recruiter plays a notable role in deciding the average base salary for a network engineer.
 Different companies have different job descriptions and responsibilities, every recruiter has a different financial standing.
 Therefore, the employer could make all the difference in the world when finalising your pay structure.

 Choosing a good company affects the pay like if you are fresher in top company, then your salary could be fairly good as compared to an experienced professional at a small startup.
 So choose accordingly.